 New features to ease navigation

 Today, Microsoft rolled out a fresh update for Xbox Insiders that includes a “Jump back in” feature.
-This new addition allows users to quickly relaunch they've recently played on their Windows handheld devices.
-Up to nine games are displayed on the Xbox app's main screen, and gamers can now simply press the menu button on their controller to start playing instantly.
+This new addition allows users to quickly relaunch games they’ve recently played on their Windows handheld devices.
+Up to nine games are displayed on the Xbox app’s main screen, and gamers can now simply press the menu button on their controller to start playing instantly.

 This feature is smart enough to detect if a game is already running and switch directly to that active session.
 Additionally, it automatically navigates to the game hub, where players can see which of their friends are online, check achievements, and more, enhancing the social aspects of gaming.